-A dividend reinvestment plan (DRIP or DRP) is a plan offered by a company to shareholders in that it allows them to automatically reinvest their cash dividends into additional shares of the company on the dividend payment date.
+A dividend reinvestment plan (DRIP or DRP) is a plan offered by a company to shareholders that it allows them to automatically reinvest their cash dividends in additional shares of the company on the dividend payment date.
 Dividend reinvestment plans are typically commission-free and offer a discount to the current share price.

 Types of Dividend Reinvestment Plans